d3fc/d3fc/packages/d3fc-series/README.md

 This property is rebound from [symbol.size](https://github.com/d3/d3-shape#symbol_size).

-#### Canvas specific properties
+#### Canvas and WebGL specific properties

 <a name="seriesCanvasPoint_context" href="#seriesCanvasPoint_context">#</a> *seriesCanvasPoint*.**context**(*ctx*)

 If *ctx* is specified, sets the canvas context and returns this series.
 If *ctx* is not specified, returns the current context.
+For WebGL this should be the "webgl" context from the canvas element.
+Otherwise it should be "2d".

 ### Area